Red Rock Canyon in Las Vegas (Directions, Hikes, Stops & Tours)

 The Calico Basin Trail is known to be popular for most hikers and rock climbers as it is an easy hike.
 There are a lot of large rock formations, so the Rock Climbers enjoy taking this trail often and getting different viewpoints of the Las Vegas strip.

-- I-15 heading south from Las Vegas
+- I-15 heading north to Las Vegas

-- Take 160 W towards Pahrump
+- Take 160 W towards Pahrump (Blue Diamond Road)

 - Turn right on SR-159 for 10 miles